Jim Reeves: Tributes

 Reeves remains a popular artist in Ireland, and many Irish singers have recorded tribute albums.
 A play by author Dermot Devitt, Put Your Sweet Lips, was based on Reeves' appearance in Ireland at the Pavesi Ballroom in Donegal town on June 7, 1963, and reminiscences of people who attended.

-Blind R&B and blues music artist Robert Bradley (of the band Robert Bradley's Blackwater Surprise) paid tribute to Reeves in the album description of his release, Out of the Wilderness.
+Blind rhythm and blues and blues music artist Robert Bradley (of the band Robert Bradley's Blackwater Surprise) paid tribute to Reeves in the album description of his release, Out of the Wilderness.
 He said, "This record brings me back to the time when I started out wanting to be a singer-songwriter, where the music did not need the New York Philharmonic to make it real...I wanted to do a record and just be Robert and sing straight like Jim Reeves on 'Put Your Sweet Lips a Little Closer to the Phone'."

 British comedian Vic Reeves adopted his stage name from Reeves and Vic Damone, two of his favorite singers.

 In the United States, Del Reeves (no relation) recorded and released a 1966 album entitled Del Reeves Sings Jim Reeves.

 Reeves' nephew, singer-songwriter John Rex Reeves (March 4, 1936 – November 15, 2022), appeared occasionally on RFD-TV's Midwest Country, singing Reeves' songs, as well as other popular country songs.
-John Rex, a recording artist in his own right, had two songs on the Billboard Hot Country Singles chart in 1981 ("What Would You Do" number 93; and "You're the Reason" number 90).
+John Rex, a recording artist in his own right, had two songs on the Billboard Hot Country Singles chart in 1981 ("What Would You Do" at number 93 and "You're the Reason" at number 90).
 John Rex died after a long illness in Kingwood, Texas, at age 86.

-In 2023, "He'll Have To Go", an independent short film named after Reeves' song of the same name was released and won the Finalist Award at the SWIFF International Film Festival for "Best Short Film".
+In 2023, "He'll Have to Go", an independent short film named after Reeves' song of the same name, was released and won the Finalist Award at the SWIFF International Film Festival for "Best Short Film".